 Supporting those in training

 During training many will be having a great time but inevitably there will be some who are a little more uncertain.
-Sometimes people can arrive hoping to forget about their problems, but being in a different environment it can sometimes make individuals feel more isolated.
+Some people might arrive hoping to forget about their problems, but sometimes being in a new and different environment can make individuals feel more isolated.

 Others can arrive feeling relatively OK, but during training if you're feeling a bit down or struggling in anyway, we are available to listen and help you understand why certain things are carried out in certain ways.